nrenx/college-portal-scraper-backend/README.md

 ## Deployment

-### Render.com
+### Render.com with Docker

-This repository includes a `render.yaml` file for automatic deployment to Render.com.
+This repository includes a `render.yaml` file and `Dockerfile` for automatic deployment to Render.com using Docker.

 1. Push this backend folder to a GitHub repository
 2. In Render.com, click "New" and select "Blueprint"
 3. Connect your GitHub repository
-4. Render will automatically detect the `render.yaml` file and set up the service
+4. Render will automatically detect the `render.yaml` file and set up the service as a Docker container
 5. Add the following environment variables:
    - `API_USERNAME`: Your API username
    - `API_PASSWORD`: Your API password